 - Even though nouns ending in -o are usually masculine, la mano is a feminine word.
 On the other hand, if taken literally, the word la persona is feminine, even though it may refer to a man or a woman

 - Different from English, Spanish has a relatively free word order, that means, changing Subject-Verb-Object order will not be grammatically incorrect or will not change the meaning of the sentence.
-For example, the sentence “Tony ate an apple” can be said like “Tony comió una manzana,” “Comió Tony una manzana” or “Una manzana comió Juan,” for some literary effect.
+For example, translation of the sentence “Tony ate an apple” can be “Tony comió una manzana,” “Comió Tony una manzana” or “Una manzana comió Juan,” for some literary effect.
 (Isn’t it confusing and somewhat relieving at the same time?)

 - You will not find a verb with literal translation to ‘like’ (Isn’t this strange, being a ‘romantic language’?)